 - Finding it hard to concentrate and feeling more irritable;

-- Experiencing physical changes such as stomach pains, bloating, dizziness, feeling cold and tired.
+- Experiencing physical changes such as stomach pains, bloating, dizziness, and feeling cold and tired.

 Eating disorders are complex.
 Your experience might be different to someone else's and you may not have all of the symptoms listed.
 You might also be affected by other mental health issues such as anxiety or urges to self-harm.